- What Is Amoxicillin?

 Dosage:

-- The average dosage is 30mg/ kg of the child’s weight/ day.
+- The average dosage is 30mg/ kg of the child’s body weight/day.

 - Children above three months of age weighing up to 40kg – 25-45mg/kg/day, divided and given every 12 hours.
-For this age group usually, a suspension or chewable tablet is prescribed due to the clavulanic acid component.
+Generally, for this age range, a suspension or chewable tablet is prescribed due to the clavulanic acid component.

 - Children weighing more than 40kg – 500-875mg, divided and given every 12 hours.
 Usually, a tablet is prescribed.